 As part of the process for establishing attendance area boundaries for affected schools in regions 3 and 6, APS has formed two committees comprised of parents, staff and community members.
 These committees will assess the attendance areas and enrollment capacities in these regions and recommend attendance area boundary changes as needed at the following schools:

 - Jewell Elementary

 - Lyn Knoll Elementary

 - Sixth Avenue Elementary

-- Aurora Frontier P-8
+- Aurora Hills M.S.

-If the Board approves the recommendations, new boundaries would go into effect for the 2020-21 school year.
+If the Board approves the recommendations, new boundaries will go into effect for the 2021-22 school year